SixArm/mast-cell-help/topics/brain-fog/index.md

 **Common factors:**

-* **Sleep Deprivation:** A lack of quality sleep can lead to cognitive impairment and difficulty concentrating.
+* **Sleep Deprivation**: A lack of quality sleep can lead to cognitive impairment and difficulty concentrating.

-* **Stress and Anxiety:** High levels of stress or anxiety can affect mental clarity and lead to mental fog.
+* **Stress and Anxiety**: High levels of stress or anxiety can affect mental clarity and lead to mental fog.

-* **Poor Nutrition:** Diet plays a significant role in cognitive function.
+* **Poor Nutrition**: Diet plays a significant role in cognitive function.
 A diet lacking essential nutrients can affect brain health.

-* **Dehydration:** Even mild dehydration can impair cognitive function and contribute to brain fog.
+* **Dehydration**: Even mild dehydration can impair cognitive function and contribute to brain fog.

-* **Medications:** Some medications can have cognitive side effects, including brain fog.
+* **Medications**: Some medications can have cognitive side effects, including brain fog.

-* **Chronic Fatigue:** Conditions like chronic fatigue syndrome (CFS) can lead to persistent cognitive impairment.
+* **Chronic Fatigue**: Conditions like chronic fatigue syndrome (CFS) can lead to persistent cognitive impairment.

-* **Medical Conditions:** Certain medical conditions, such as fibromyalgia, depression, and autoimmune diseases, can involve brain fog.
+* **Medical Conditions**: Certain medical conditions, such as fibromyalgia, depression, and autoimmune diseases, can involve brain fog.

-* **Hormonal Changes:** Hormonal imbalances, such as during menopause or thyroid disorders, can affect cognition.
+* **Hormonal Changes**: Hormonal imbalances, such as during menopause or thyroid disorders, can affect cognition.

-* **Environmental Factors:** Exposure to environmental toxins or pollutants may have cognitive effects.
+* **Environmental Factors**: Exposure to environmental toxins or pollutants may have cognitive effects.

-* **Infections:** Some infections, including viral illnesses, can temporarily affect cognition.
+* **Infections**: Some infections, including viral illnesses, can temporarily affect cognition.